pingcap/docs-cn/performance-tuning-methods.md

 Avg TiDB KV Request Duration = Avg TiKV GRPC Duration + Network latency between TiDB and TiKV + TiKV gRPC processing time + TiDB gRPC processing time and scheduling latency
 ```

-The difference between `Avg TiDB KV Request Duration` and `Avg TiKV GRPC Duration` is closely related to the network traffic, network latency, and resouce usage by TiDB and TiKV.
+The difference between `Avg TiDB KV Request Duration` and `Avg TiKV GRPC Duration` is closely related to the network traffic, network latency, and resource usage by TiDB and TiKV.

 - In the same data center: The difference is generally less than 2 ms.
 - In different availability zones in the same region: The difference is generally less than 5 ms.